• Skip to primary navigation

 Painting a staircase is a pain.
 Make it less of a pain by reading this post and learning of five tips to make your staircase painting project easier!

-Stairs are dirty, dirty places.
-I Swiffered them and dusted the moulding as part of my prep process, but that wasn’t enough.
 I quickly realized that I needed to actually wash every part of the staircase in order to ensure that dust and dirt wasn’t making its way into my paint.
-This is key to a clean and quality paint job.

-2. Purchase the Right Tools.
+Tip 2: Purchase the Right Tools

-When we first painted this staircase, we were using full-size paint brushes.
-But stairs are small.
-Regular size brushes were too large.
-This time I worked with a small roller and roller pan (made for doors and cabinets), and a small trim brush.
-The quality of my work was so much better this time!
+This time I worked with a small 4″ roller and roller pan (made for doors and cabinets), and a small angled trim brush.
+The quality of my work painting stairs was so much better this time!
 The right tools really make a difference.

 Stairs get a lot of action and suffer a lot of abuse.
 I definitely learned that you want to use a really good paint that will withstand daily wear and tear, and the scuff removal sessions with the trusty Magic Eraser.
-Because the stairs you’re repainting will likely have scuff marks on them already, it will save you time covering those scuff marks if you buy a paint with primer built in.

 No matter how careful you are with paint, while painting stairs you will inevitably bump a wet riser and spread paint to the treads.
 If you make sure to have a moist paper towel within arm’s length at all times, you will avoid a difficult clean up later!

-5. Tape as Little as Possible.
+Tip 5: Tape as Little as Possible

-Taping takes a lot of time and costs you money.
-If you buy the right tools (see Tip No. 2 above), you should be able to tape less.
 On this project, I only taped where the riser met the treads (and I did not tape along the moulding or at the top of the quarter round).
 This was such a huge time saver!

-Painting a staircase is a tedious project, but doing it right definitely pays off!
-I hope these tips are helpful to you.
+Painting a staircase is a tedious project, but doing it right will definitely pay off!

 Filed Under: DIY